Jeremy Thompson / flickr

 During its heyday, everyone from Rex Harrison to Twisted Sister appeared at the grand old Kiel Opera House, downtown at 14th and Market streets.
 Two decades after closing in 1991—and following a thorough renovation and refurbishment—this Art Deco landmark reopened in 2011 with a new face and a new name: the Peabody Opera House.
 The venue hosts theatrical performances, pop music and comedy stars, and sports and special events.
 For event information phone (314) 622-5435.

-The Hollywood Casino Amphitheater, on Riverport Drive in Maryland Heights, is a 20,000-seat venue where cncerts are scheduled April through September; phone (314) 298-9944.
+The Hollywood Casino Amphitheater, on Riverport Drive in Maryland Heights, is a 20,000-seat venue where concerts are scheduled April through September; phone (314) 298-9944.

-Dance St. Louis, (314) 534-5000, regularly gives performances September through April at the Fox Theatre and the Touhill Performing Arts Center.
+Dance St. Louis, (314) 534-5000, regularly gives performances September through April at the Fabulous Fox Theatre, the Grandel Theatre and the Touhill Performing Arts Center.
 Dance, music and drama are presented at the Edison Theatre on the campus of Washington University; phone (314) 935-6543.
-Stages St. Louis offers musical theater productions June through October at the Robert G. Reim Theatre, at the Kirkwood Civic Center; phone (314) 821-2407.
+Stages St. Louis offers musical theater productions June through October at the Robert G. Reim Theatre, at the Kirkwood Community Center; phone (314) 821-2407.

-The St. Louis Black Repertory Company offers theater and dance presentations December through April in the Emerson Performance Center at Harris-Stowe State University; phone (314) 534-3810.
+The St. Louis Black Repertory Company offers theater and dance presentations December through April in the Emerson Performance Center at Harris-Stowe State University and the Edison Theatre at Washington University; phone (314) 534-3810.

-At the 560 Music Center, St. Louis Shakespeare features classic works by the bard July through September, plus a spring production; phone (314) 361-5664.
+At the Ivory Theater, St. Louis Shakespeare features classic works by the bard August through October, plus a spring production; phone (314) 361-5664.
 During the month of June, Circus Flora captivates audiences during its one-ring circus performances with a theatrical flair in a red big top tent; for information phone (314) 289-4040.

 katie wheeler / flickr